algolia/docsearch/docs/src/inside-the-engine.md

 then fallback to partial matches.
 Those results will then be ordered based, once again, on the page hierarchy, as extracted from the `selectors`.

-The default strategy is to promote records having matching words in the highetst level fist.
+The default strategy is to promote records having matching words in the highest level fist.
 Thus if two results have the same matching words, the one having them in the highest level (lvl0) will be reanked higher.
 We also use the position of the matching words.
 The sooner they appear within the HTML flow, the higher the record will be ranked.

-The relevancy is based on several factors and can be customised according to the Algolia tie-breaking method.
+The relevancy is based on several factors and can be customized according to the Algolia tie-breaking method.

 You can boost pages depending ont their URLs.
 This is done from the `start_urls`